flol1973/flol1973/README.md

   Developed a simulation framework for epidemic spread using grid-based approaches, exploring the effects of neighbourhood-based interactions on infection dynamics.

 - 🔄 **Bi-Disperse Collective Behaviour Modelling (FSM)**
   Modelled collective dynamics in multi-agent systems using **Future State Maximisation (FSM)**, where agents consider both self- and neighbour-future accessibility.
 Captured group-level coordination and cooperative dynamics in bi-disperse agent populations.

+- 🔋 **Nonlinear Battery Modelling for Thermal Runaway**
+  Developed a physics-based MATLAB framework to simulate **thermal runaway in Li-ion batteries**, including SEI breakdown and electrolyte depletion.
+Predicted critical failure temperatures (>110 °C), and presented findings at **PyBaMM 2025 (London, UK)** on advances in battery safety modelling.

 - 🚶 **Gait Model Simulation**
   Converted MATLAB pedestrian flow/gait model into a custom Python environment, including interaction force dynamics.